Piorys/Magento_Shop_Test/README.md

 # Page Object Model test suite
-Test suite for Presta-Shop- based web shop using Java with Selenium and Page Object Model style
+Test suite for Presta-Shop- based web shop using Java with Selenium

 Scripts were designed for Automation Practice Page (http://automationpractice.com) which is web shop based on Presta-Shop platform.